-(19) The Chief Operating Officer (Registrar) may lay down such special conditions as he/she considers necessary.
+(16) The COO may lay down such special conditions as he/she considers necessary.
 These may include (but are not limited to):

-(b) that an adequate number of suitable stewards must be available, in addition to any University security staff that the Chief Operating Officer (Registrar) may feel should be present to maintain good order;
+(b) that an adequate number of suitable stewards must be available, in addition to any University security staff that the COO may feel should be present to maintain good order;

 c) special arrangements for the chairing of a meeting, and as to the circumstances in which the meeting may or must be terminated prematurely;